mohamed-services/mnn/paper.md

 ## In the end

-This is not a finished work as it is still in progress, I have not started the training process yet, as I have some issues in the architecture that I need to work on first before starting the training, If you reached this part of the paper, I hope it was somewhat helpful to you.
+This is not a finished work as it is still in progress, I have not started the training process yet, as I have some issues in the architecture that I need to work on first before starting the training,
+If you reached this part of the paper, I hope it was somewhat helpful to you.
 If you have any questions or recommendations on how to improve this architecture and are willing to share it or make it open source, please contact me or send a pull request,
-If you have any freelancing task or any task that needs to be outsourced please contact me, I do data entry, data annotations, bookkeeping, chat and phone customer service, IT support, secretary, virtual assistance, admin support, programming and machine learning tasks for a minimum of two dollars per hour and a maximum of seven dollars per hour depending on the task, I do these tasks myself or delegate them to someone else to do them, you can email me on my personal email <mohamed.sourcing@gmail.com>
+If you have any freelancing task or any task that needs to be outsourced please contact me,
+You can email me on my personal email <mohamed.sourcing@gmail.com>

 ## References